 high adrenaline > anxiety > high cortisol > anxious depression > depression

-Quieting down a major brain-hormone pathway called the hypothalamic-pituitary-adrenal (HPA) axis is an excellent place to start, because production of the stress hormones adrenaline and cortisol, produced via this axis, prevails over other hormonal pathways, “overriding” balance everywhere else.
+Quieting down a major brain-hormone pathway called the hypothalamic-pituitary-adrenal (HPA) axis is an excellent place to start.
+Production of the stress hormones adrenaline and cortisol via this axis prevails over other hormonal pathways, “overriding” balance everywhere else.
 Encouraging balance begins with finding ways to reduce stress and anxiety in your life.
 I’ve found that women are especially vulnerable when hormones are in major flux, such as prior to periods, during pregnancy, postpartum, and around the perimenopausal transition.
 Some women respond well with bioidentical progesterone or phytotherapy to re-calibrate imbalances.

 The vitamin D connection